• Topics

 Members:

-Prof. Dr.-Ing Andrea Benze
+Prof. Dr.-Ing.
+Andrea Benze

 Professor of Urban Design and Theory of the city at the Department of Architecture, Munich University of Applied Sciences